phoebe-project/phoebe-project.org/README.md

 ### Changing the Buttons/Layout of Workshops

 All workshops display the same buttons/format (with the exception of the change between an upcoming/active and an archived workshop).
 If for some reason the needs for these buttons change, the source can be edited in the `WorkshopActive` and `WorkshopArchived` components in [workshop.jsx](./src/workshop.jsx).
 Note that adding new buttons in the header may not work for previous archived versions if those markdown files do not exist - so make sure to either create the markdown files as necessary or to create necessary if-else logic to preserve the old archived versions.

+## Updating Publications

+The list of publications is currently created manually in the `Publications` component in [publications.jsx](./src/publications.jsx).
+For each entry, use the `Publication` component (see existing entries) which takes the following arguments: adsLink, authors, title, and release (optional - if provided, must match a valid release branch/tag).

 ## Updating/Adding Developer Bios